Synesthesia Definition: Grapheme-Color Synesthesia And Other Types

 Grapheme-color synesthesia

 This is considered to be one of the most common variations of synesthesia.
-Those who live grapheme color synesthesia with the projective subtype may see numbers or letters as certain colors.
+Those who live with grapheme color synesthesia with the projective subtype may see numbers or letters as certain colors.

 Those with associative synesthesia may perceive that the number or letter is a certain color without seeing it.